JaredCorduan/ramsey/README.md

 cofinite if and only if it is almost full.
 The usual pigeon hole principle is then proved by way of the constructive version.

+### Ramsey's theorem for pairs in two colors.

+The infinite Ramsey's theorem for pairs, in two colorls, is proved in `src/classical/rt22.lean`.